JEverhart383/first-headless-project/README.md

 This tutorial is heavily based on this [crash course on getting started with React and headless WP](https://developers.wpengine.com/blog/build-a-simple-headless-wordpress-app-with-react-wpgraphql).

+To get started, do one of the following:
+- Open [the CodeSandbox for this workshop](https://codesandbox.io/s/first-headless-wordpress-project-acf-wpgraphql-xr5ebt).
+It's a good idea to create a fork of this project so you can come back to the starting point if needed.
+- Fork this repository or clone locally using `git clone https://github.com/JEverhart383/first-headless-project.git`

 ## Step 0: Starting Point
 You can access the starting point for this tutorial through the `waypoint/start` branch by running `git checkout waypoint/start` in your terminal.
 At this point, all of our application's data is being sourced from the `dummy-data` directory.

-You can also access [the CodeSandbox for this workshop](https://codesandbox.io/s/first-headless-wordpress-project-acf-wpgraphql-xr5ebt).
-It's recommended that you create a fork of this project so you can come back to the starting point if needed.

 ## Step 1: Adding Apollo for Data Fetching